We provide All Flash Array solutions for a wide variety of applications and operating systems.

 - How easy is it to manage?
 Gone are the days where storage systems took weeks to install and required tweaking over weeks or months.
 Nowadays it should take no more than 2 days from opening the box to running your application.
 Software wizards should be available for you to easily and efficiently get your flash storage up and running.
 What sort of monitoring and management is provided?

-- Can your flash storage scale?
+- Can your flash array scale?
 We already know that this is a long term investment, therefore we do not want to be in a situation 3 years down the road having to go cap in hand for more money because we can’t increase capacity or performance and we need to look at alternatives.

 - How do they achieve the storage capacities quoted?
 One word “deduplication“, in order to deliver the quoted storage capacities all Flash storage vendors use deduplication to provide realistic achievable storage capacities.
 Typically these could be 5:1 or higher depending on the type of workload and application.